🔼The name Shaddai: Summary

 The meaning of Shaddai is difficult to establish.
-Septuagint and Vulgate translate with Almighty (pantokrator and omnipotens) but that's probably more out of enthusiasm than out of sound etymology (it really doesn't mean that).
+The authors of the Septuagint and the Vulgate translated it with Almighty (pantokrator and omnipotens) but that's more out of enthusiasm than out of sound etymology.
+It really doesn't mean that.

 Some say that this name Shaddai (שׁדי) is derived from the verb שׁדד (shadad), meaning to destroy, hence: My Destroyer: